Ultimate Guide of Things to Do in Yamba NSW

 Where is Yamba NSW?

 A popular holiday spot on the north coast of New South Wales is the coastal town of Yamba, located on the mouth of the Clarence River.
-Blessed with an idyllic location on both the river and stunning beaches, there are numerous things to do in Yamba.
+Blessed with an idyllic location on both the river and stunning beaches, there are many things to do in Yamba.

 Yamba is located 674 kilometres north of Sydney or 181 kilometres south of Tweed Heads on the Queensland border.
 This far north New South Wales town on the Clarence Coast is easily accessible from the Pacific Highway.